iambmelt/Traffic-Policy-Git-Demo/README.md

-Here’s a cleaner, higher-level README you can drop into the repo.

----

 # ngrok Endpoint via GitHub Actions (Reusable Workflow)

 Create or update an **ngrok Endpoint** from files in your repo—on every push (or on your schedule).
 The workflow: